OneDevGuy/mogwai-api/README.md

 Success: _Return JSON string repesenting a single block (or array of blocks) at the specified height or at current block height_

-Error: _Return error string "Block height out of range" or "Block count invalid"_
+Error: _Return error string "Block height out of range" or "Invalid block count"_

 ## getevents